Andreas Lampropoulos

-Andreas Lampropoulos (Ανδρέας Λαμπρόπουλος; born 30 July 1988) is a Greek professional footballer who plays for as a midfielder.
+Andreas Lampropoulos (Ανδρέας Λαμπρόπουλος; born 30 July 1988) is a Greek former professional footballer who played as a midfielder.

 Club career

 Lampropoulos started his career with his local Patras-based club Thyella, in the summer of 2004.
 He signed a professional contract and moved to the first squad in January 2005 at the age of 16.
 He remained at the club for 2 seasons playing in the 3rd Division, making a total of 59 appearances and scored 8 goals.
 On 7 July 2007, he signed with Greek Super League side AEL, where he made 7 appearances until January 2009, when he was given on loan to his hometown team Panachaiki.
 From July 2009 until August 2012 he played for AO Kerkyra making a total of 44 appearances and scored 3 goals.
 On 30 August 2012, he moved to Super League club OFI.
 He competed successfully with the Cretan team in the 1st Division for almost 3 years and played in 59 league games.
 After the dissolution of the team due to major financial problems, he had an agreement with Cypriot First Division club Aris Limassol.
 Despite that, he never made an official debut with the team and 2 months later he was transferred back to Greece.
 On 21 August 2015, he signed once more with AEL.